You've sent us your manuscript. What happens next?

 We may send your manuscript out for review to ensure quality and content.
 If your book is in a series with a series editor, they may also be sent a copy.

 We will check the number of words and estimate the number of pages in the final book and submit a costing to a publishing meeting, where the print run and selling prices are agreed.

 How you can help: We will invariably need to contact you with queries to resolve during the assessment process.

 STEP 1 - Copyediting and typesetting

-Once accepted, your manuscript will be assigned to a production editor or a project manager, whose job it is to oversee the all the production processes from unedited manuscript to final files for publication.
-The production editor or project manager will be your primary contact during production and their name and details will be given to you when the book is handed into production.
+Once accepted, your manuscript will be assigned to a production editor or a project manager, whose job it is to oversee the all the production processes from unedited manuscript to final files for print and electronic publication.
+The production editor or project manager will be the primary contact during production and will be in touch with you soon after the manuscript is delivered to production.

 The first stage of production is copyediting.
 We copyedit the manuscript for style, consistency, grammar and nomenclature

 The copyedited manuscript is sent to the typesetter with Wiley's standard design specification for the text layout.
 Illustrations are checked and prepared for reproduction.

 It is important that you submit the final version of your manuscript.
 Changes after submission are costly and will lead to delays in publication.

 Copyediting is the work of improving the accuracy, organization, and style of text and artwork.
 The "five Cs" summarize a copyeditor’s core responsibilities: to make the copy clear, correct, concise, comprehensible, and consistent.